JermellB/restagraph/docs/HTTP_API.md

     - A dependent resource can only have one parent resource.
     - A dependent relationship _cannot_ be created to a non-dependent target resource.
     - A non-dependent relationship _can_ be created to a dependent target resource, if the target already exists.
-- The `notes` attribute of a resourcetype or relationship, and the `description` of an attribute, is optional.
+- The `description` attribute of a resourcetype or relationship, and the `description` of an attribute, is optional.
 If you omit it altogether, or specify it as `null` or an empty string, it will not be added to the resourcetype definition in the database, and will be effectively a null or empty string when this is queried.
 - The `values` attribute on an attribute is optional, and should only be used when you have a specific reason to constrain it to a fixed set of values.
 If you're considering using it, think about whether it makes more sense to use a separate resourcetype, enabling you to add/remove values in future.